Release the low back

 31 Measuring tools to sense your whole self

 A classic flexion lesson designed to lengthen and restore the back to its original potential.
 I return to flexion lessons over and over, especially if my back feels stuck.
 Funnily enough, all this folding helps us unfold and feel longer.
-Fundamental flexion—especially the way its presented here as quick movements without holding the breath—is vital for our health.
+Fundamental flexion—especially the way it’s presented here as quick movements without holding the breath—is vital for our health.
 It supports everything from moving the diaphragm to good balance and digestion.

 As advertised, you’ll do some rocking and turning that invites many places in the spine to wake up.
 The turning is pretty cool as you do it from the top down and then the bottom up, then they both get easier as the whole spine comes to the party.